-- d) To fund any Rebate Fund established for any series of NVTA bonds as provided in the NVTA Indenture to provide for the payment of any rebate amounts for such series determined under Section 148 of the Internal Revenue Code; and - e) Any balance remaining after the foregoing deposits have been made shall be transferred to the General Fund. - 5.Amounts in the General Fund, which will consist of both SB1716 Regional Revenue Funds and HB2313 Regional Revenue Funds, will be applied as follows as more particularly described in NVTA's annual operating budgets: - a) To fund or maintain a Working Capital Reserve in an amount determined by NVTA of not less than \$120 million-; - b) To fund cost of issuance and other debt-related fees and services-; - c) To fund "pay-as-you-go" (Pay-Go) projects approved by NVTA; and - d) To make transfers to the Operating Fund established under the NVTA Indenture to pay NVTA's annual administrative and operating expenses to the extent not provided for from other sources as authorized under SB1468 (2019). - 6.
-Each project financed by Regional Funds must meet the following criteria as well as be approved by NVTA and subject to all applicable laws: - a.
-Project must be in the current regional long range transportation plan (TransAction), and be rated in accordance with HB 599; - b.
-Must reflect the Authority's priority for selecting projects that are expected to provide the greatest congestion reduction relative to the cost of the project; - c.
-Must be located only in jurisdictions embraced by the Authority or in adjacent jurisdictions but only to the extent that such extension is an insubstantial part of the project and is essential to the viability of the project within the jurisdictions embraced by the Authority; and - d.
-Must result in each jurisdiction's total long-term benefit being approximately equal to the proportion of the total of the fees and taxes received by the Authority that are generated by or attributable to the jurisdiction.
+- a) To fund refill a Working Capital Reserve and/or Debt Service Reserve equal to at least six (6) months of the budgetedat an amount determined by the Authority of no less than \$120 million and a shortfalls, if any in any fund each Bond Debt sService Reserve Funds Fund for NVTA's senior bonds Debt Service Reserve as required by any outstanding applicable Bond Indentures, annual Regional NVTA Funds under the NVTA Indenture; - b) To restore the balance in any Debt Service Reserve Fund that may be established under the NVTA Indenture to its Reserve Requirement in accordance with the NVTA Indenture; - c) To fund any Subordinate Debt Service Fund for any subordinate bonds that NVTA may issue in accordance with the NVTA Indenture; - d) To fund any Rebate Fund established for any series of NVTA bonds as provided in the NVTA Indenture to provide for the payment of any rebate amounts for such series determined under Section 148 of the Internal Revenue Code; and - e) Any balance remaining after the foregoing deposits have been made shall be transferred to the General Fund. - 5.Amounts in the General Fund, which will consist of both SB1716 Regional Revenue Funds and HB2313 Regional Revenue Funds, will be applied as follows as more particularly described in NVTA's annual operating budgets: - a)To fund or refill maintain a Working Capital Reserve at a total in an amount determined by the Authority NVTA of no not less than \$120 million-; - b) To fund cost of issuance and other debt-related fees and services: - c) For To fund "pay-as-you-go" (PayGo Pay-Go) projects approved by the Authority NVTA-; and - d) To fund make transfers to the Operating Fund established under the NVTA Indenture to pay NVTA's annual administrative and operating expenses as determined annually by Authority adoption of its Annual Operating Budget, in accord with SB1468 (2019). to the extent not provided for from other sources as authorized under SB1468 (2019). - 5.6.Each project financed by Regional Funds must meet the following criteria as well as be approved by NVTA and subject to all applicable laws: - a.
+Project must be in the current regional long range transportation plan, the (TransAction) 2040 plan and its updates, and be rated in accordance with HB599599;Code of Virginia § 33.2-257 ("VDOT Rating") if required, or a mass transit capital project that increases capacity.

+- b.
+Must reflect the Authority's priority for selecting projects that are expected to provide the greatest congestion reduction relative to the cost of the project: - c.
+Must be located only in jurisdictions localities embraced by the Authority or in adjacent localities jurisdictions but only to the extent that such extension is an insubstantial part of the project and is essential to the viability of the project within the localities jurisdictions embraced by the Authority; and. - d.
+Must result in each locality's jurisdiction's total long-term benefit being approximately equal to the proportion of the total of the fees and taxes received by the Authority that are generated by or attributable to the localityjurisidictionjurisdiction.